 1. Set up the technology

-Make sure students have easy access to a personal device and internet connection so that they can build their portfolio from home.
+Ensure students have access to a personal device and internet connection so they may begin to build their portfolio from home.

-TEACHER TIP: Equally important to setting up a work space is ensuring that students are taking breaks.
-Consider sending a message once or twice a day to remind students to get up and take a quick stretch break.
-This will allow them to refocus on the task they are working on.
+TEACHER TIP: It is important to ensure students are taking breaks.
+Consider sending a message once or twice a day to remind students to get up and stretch.

 2. Keep consistent by building a routine